 by Norm Miller

-Dr. Don Wilton launched the year-long study of 1 Peter at Louisiana College as he preached the college’s annual revival Sept.
+Dr. Don Wilton launched the year-long study of 1 Peter at Louisiana Christian University as he preached the college’s annual revival Sept.
 17-19.

 Wilton, pastor of the First Baptist Church in Spartanburg, South Carolina, challenged students to make life-changing decisions for Jesus during the opening day of the revival.